 • Cheesy Scalloped Potatoes – No need to buy the store bought mixes when you have this easy recipe.
 Scalloped potatoes are much better homemade and are made with simple ingredients.

-• More Sides to try – If you are looking for the best Ham sides, check out all of these options.
+• More Sides to try – If you are looking for the best Ham sides, check out all of these options with includes green beans and corn.

 Ham is one of those meats that can be used in many different recipes.
 We love ham for the holidays, but I like to make it throughout the year for the leftovers.
 Try one of these easy recipes for your leftover smoked ham.